 The two became quick friends, playing many impromptu recordings at the maestro's Miami studio and home.
 "I have to go back to Sweden for the Holidays, " said Yngwie, but when I return, I will call you!"
 That call never came, however, and Eddie ventured back to Los Angeles.
 He would later find out from his guitar tech that Malmsteen decided to make a dream of his come true and hire an All-Swedish band.

-And so Eddie Law didn't give up for over two years, Eddie used his time to take care of his heartbroken mom and continue to write his now, more personal music.
+Eddie Law didn't give up for over two years, Eddie used his time to take care of his heartbroken mom and continue to write his now, more personal music.

 Eddie worked behind the scenes too as a Tour Manager for bands, Haven's Edge and D'Priest.
 It was humbling work as he toured the United States for a few months.
 "My dad made me promise to him that when he was gone, I would take care of my mom and I honored that."